Joseph Bendounga: Member of National Assembly (2021–2025)

 In the 2021 election, he ran as the MP candidate representing the Bimbo 3 constituency from the MDREC party and won a seat.
 Upon becoming the MP, he ran for the President of the National Assembly election with Simplice Sarandji and Martin Ziguélé and only received 1 vote.
 During the Radio Ndeke Luka's show on 28 May 2022, he attacked Touadera's security policy for deploying most of FACA soldiers in Bangui to protect the regime.
 On 13 July 2022, he asked the constitutional court to abort the proposed amendment of the Constitution of 30 March 2016, as he believed it was "unconstitutional".
 However, the constitutional court judges rejected his request and called it "premature".

 Bendounga opposed the 2023 referendum, believing that it was a way for Touadera to "cling to power and change the rules of the democratic game in the Central African Republic" and urged people to stay at home during the vote.
 He also believed that constitution revision could not take place amidst the country's situation that was marred by instability.
 On 23 June 2023, he launched another appeal of electoral body held by Touadera to the Council of State since it did not follow the law.
 Nevertheless, the council turned down his request.
 In January 2024, he was against the new electoral code that was passed for not allowing municipal and regional elections held in pastoral communes.

 Although he was critical of the Touadera government, he condemned Alexandre-Ferdinand Nguendet 's attempted coup by force and suggested to Nguendet to use peaceful means instead.

 Personal life and death

 Bendounga was a karate master and belonged to the Kaba ethnic group.
+He was also the founder of the Central African Taekwondo Federation.

 Bendounga died in the Sino-Central African Friendship Hospital, Bangui, on 5 January 2025, after two weeks of medical treatment.
 He was 70.